-Default is Set, so by default, the extraction mechanism feels free to inline the bodies of some defined constants, according to some heuristics like size of bodies, useness of some arguments, etc. Those heuristics are not always perfect, you may want to disable this feature, do it by Unset.
+Default is Set.
+The extraction mechanism inlines the bodies of some defined constants, according to some heuristics like size of bodies, uselessness of some arguments, etc. Those heuristics are not always perfect; if you want to disable this feature, do it by Unset.